Note: the following text is originally written in English, in other languages is an automatic translation

 For small but beautifully formed Baroque churches:

 San Carlo alle Quattro Fontane, junction of via delle Quattro Fontane and via del Quirinale.
-The only project by troubled Baroque genius Francesco Borromini to be fully completed, San Carlino (as it’s known for its diminutive size) is a heady mass of undulating curves which soar heavenwards in a complex design belied by the apparent simplicity of the stucco decoration.
+The only project by troubled Baroque genius Francesco Borromini to be fully completed, San Carlino (as it’s known for its diminutive size) is an exhilarating mass of rolling curves which soar heavenwards in a complex design that contradicts the simplicity of the stucco decoration.

 For spectacular Baroque sculpture:

 2010 is the 400th anniversary of the death of one of the great figures in Italian art.
 Born near Milan in 1571, Michelangelo Merisi da Caravaggio spent a turbulent time in Rome working for various patrons before he was forced to flee the city, wanted on charges of murder.
-In honour of the anniversary a major exhibition is open from February until June 2010 at the Scuderie del Quirinale.
-If you’d like to find out more about Caravaggio, take Enjoy Rome’s private tour based around the great man, or fit together the stories and some of the paintings of Caravaggio with an aperitif or two in Enjoy Rome’s Food and Wine Tour.
+If you’d like to find out more about Caravaggio, take Enjoy Rome’s private tour based around the great man or fit together the stories and some of the paintings of Caravaggio with an aperitif or two in Enjoy Rome’s Food and Wine Tour.

 Follow the Caravaggio trail: Here are the twenty of Caravaggio’s paintings which are regularly open to the public, with their permanent locations.